Prophet Inequalities for Matching with a Single Sample: Edge Arrival in General Graphs

 \section{Edge Arrival in General Graphs}

-Our algorithm for this problem outlines very well the idea we described above: in order to bridge the gap between the fixed order employed by greedy (which is a $2$-approximation) and the adversarial one of prophet inequalities (where greedily adding edges would be arbitrarily bad), we utilize the single sample $S=\{s_e|e\in E\}$ that we have from the product over all edge distributions.
+Our solution for this problem, \cref{AlgoOn} outlines very well the idea we described above: in order to bridge the gap between the fixed order employed by greedy (which is a $2$-approximation) and the adversarial one of prophet inequalities (where greedily adding edges would be arbitrarily bad), we utilize the single sample $S=\{s_e|e\in E\}$ that we have from the product over all edge distributions.
 Recall that we assume the $D_e$ to be independent.

 The algorithm computes an (offline) greedy matching $\Ms$ on the graph with edge weights $S$.
-Then, for each vertex $v$, it interprets the weight of the edge incident to it in the greedy solution as a price $p_v$ for the adversarial-order online algorithm: whenever an edge $e = (u,v)$ arrives online and both endpoints are free, it is added to the matching $\M$ if and only if $r_e \ge \max\{p_v, p_u\}$.
+Then, for each vertex $v$, it interprets the weight of the edge incident to it in the greedy solution as a price $p_v$ for the adversarial-order online algorithm: whenever an edge $e = (u,v)$ arrives online and both endpoints are free, it is added to the matching $\M$ if and only if $r_e >\max\{p_v, p_u\}$\footnote{We assume to break ties uniformly at random before running the algorithm, i.e. for the set of all drawn numbers that have value $x$, pick a permutation $\pi$ of those uniformly at random and define a draw of the same value to be larger than another if and only if it comes first in $\pi$.}.
 While the algorithm is simple, the analysis is a bit more challenging.
 As pointed out before, the greedy method can be seen as an offline algorithm as well as an online algorithm with the (extremely simplifying) assumption of a fixed and weight-decreasing arrival order.
 We combine such a shift of viewpoint with a suitable reformulation of the random processes involved.
 More precisely, we look at our (online) algorithm as the byproduct of a run of a (fixed-order!) greedy strategy on a random part of a fictitious graph that contains each edge \emph{twice} (once with the true weight $r_e$, and once with the sampled weight $s_e$).

-To help with the analysis, together with the solution $\M$, the algorithm builds $\Eprime$, a subset of $E$ containing all the edges such that $r_e > \max\{p_v, p_u\}$\footnote{ We assume to break ties uniformly at random before running the algorithm, i.e. for the set of all drawn numbers that have value $x$, pick a permutation $\pi$ of those uniformly at random and define a draw of the same value to be larger than another iff it comes first in $\pi$.} , i.e. all edges that are price-feasible.
+To help with the analysis, together with the solution $\M$, the algorithm builds $\Eprime$, a subset of $E$ containing all the edges such that $r_e > \max\{p_v, p_u\}$, i.e. all edges that are price-feasible.
 Note that $\Eprime$ is a superset of the actual solution $\M$ and may not be a matching.